-To gauge the Nevada population in 2013, you have to go back to the last set of confirmed figures which were declared at the US Census in 2010.
-At that time, it was revealed that 2,700,551 people had made Nevada their home, representing a sizeable increase of over 35% from the numbers declared at the end of the 2000 survey.
+The last estimate for the population was provided by the US Census Bureau in July 2015.
+The last confirmed figures were taken during the 2010 Census.
+At that time, it was revealed that 2,700,551 people had made Nevada their home, representing an increase of over 35% from the numbers declared at the end of the 2000 survey.

 A relatively small percentage of Nevada's population lives in rural areas, such as Ely, West Wendover and Tonopah.
 The culture of rural Nevada is vastly different than the metropolitan areas, as most people in rural counties are native to the state, whereas Reno and Las Vegas are dominated by populations from other states, especially California.
 Rural populations are also less diverse, both racially and ethnically.